dkelly255/fitness-app/README.md

 # Bugs
 ## Resolved Bugs

+- Newsletter fields pre-populating with login details of user

+This bug originally existed in the Newsletter application due to naming clashes between multiple form elements on the same page & was succesfully resolved.

+- Quantity Selector on Shopping Bag page allowing non-numeric characters

+This bug required resolution to prevent non-numeric characters ( for example `1-99`) being enterable on the quanttity selector on the shopping bag page.
+I was able to find a solution from [techiedelight](https://www.techiedelight.com/restrict-html-input-text-box-to-allow-only-numeric-values/) which succesfully resolved the bug.

+- Erroneous whitespace in textarea inputs on Forum fields

+This bug originally existed on all textarea input fields on the forum applications CRUD screens (for example `edit comment`, `edit reply` etc) - and was caused by skipping lines in the template to indent the textarea element for readability.
+Unfortunately the textarea would assume any skipped lines or indentation was whitespace and would translate the whitespace to the start of the input box on the screen contributing to a sub-optimal UX.
+The bug was resolved by ensuring the textarea elements had no whitespace after them in the html templates.

 ## Unresolved Bugs

 There are no known unresolved bugs in this release of the application